-Finally, in the PAC learning framework (Valiant, 1984), not even the finite class of languages is learnable (Blumer et al., 1989).
+Finally, in the PAC learning framework (Valiant, 1984), not even the class of finite languages is learnable (Blumer et al., 1989).

-In the cases where learners are known to exist in principle, we may also examine their feasibility.
+In the cases where learners are known to exist in principle, we may examine their feasibility.
 In the case of the identification in the limit from positive and negative data, (Gold, 1978) shows that there are no feasible learners for even the regular class of languages.
-In other words, while learners exist in principle for the r.e. class, they consume too much time and resources in the worst-cases.
-In the case of identification in the limit from r.e. texts and identification in the limit from approximately computable positive stochastic input, the learners known to exist in principle are also not feasible.10
+In other words, while learners exist in principle for the recursive class, they consume too much time and resources in the worst-cases.
+In the case of identification in the limit from primitive recursive texts and identification in the limit from computable positive stochastic data, the learners known to exist in principle are also not feasible.14